Oak Creek Power Plant

 Unit 8: 312 megawatts

-(Unit 8 is Oak Creek’s largest turbine-generator unit, measuring 125 ft. long, 28 ft. wide, 31 ft. high and weighing 1,600 tons.
+Unit 8 is Oak Creek’s largest turbine-generator unit, measuring 125 feet long, 28 feet wide, and 31 feet high and weighing 1,600 tons.
 The entire turbine and generator are bolted together in one long shaft system.
-Units 5, 6 and 7 each have two parallel shaft systems with two separate generators.)
+Unit 7 has two parallel shaft systems with two separate generators.

 Total net generating capacity